Catalog

 from vouchers)

 - This denormalization of data inevitable leads to divergence and confusion (not to mention increased curatorial workload), in addition to the aforementioned implications of assigning the item of scientific interest multiple primary identifiers.
 Having reconciled the data in similar systems, we cannot possibly be vigorous enough in discouraging the continuation of such methodology.
+Instead a single record can have several parts.
+Each part has its own unique attributes.

 - An entire collection